MrApplejuice/wp-autologin-links/readme.txt

 == Changelog ==

+= 1.12.0 =
+* Feature: Add admin menu under Settings -> Autlogin Links that allows to:
+* Feature: Disable the "generate autologin-link" adminbar menu for good.
+* Feature: Set the details of the new loging-lockout feature.
+* Feature: (Security) Add limited number of login retries from a single remote address.
+Remote IP addresses are blacklisted for certain amount of time after too many login failures.
+Can be disabled from the new menu.

 = 1.11.3 =
 * Fixed: When using the plugin on big websites, the plugin was obtaining a list of all users for the adminbar leading to OOM issues.